seancanny091/AML_PAA_11_1/README.md

 <br>
 ![Image](/images/PCALoadings.png)

-The top three features in the top five primary components were determined to be as follows:
+The top three features in the top five pricipal components were determined to be as follows:

 ![Image](/images/Top3FeatTop5PC.png)